coagulant/copydog/docs/index.rst

 Storage
 ^^^^^^^
 Copydog needs intermediate storage to save references between issues in Redmine and Trello.
-It also stores when items were last updated to make sure we're not going to sync issues back and forth forever.
+It also save datetime when items were last updated to make sure we're not going to sync issues back and forth forever.
 Copydog remembers time of last sync, so it will resume its work from the same spot.

 Redis database is used for storing this data.
-If you wish to use another utility, you should write your own Storage backend.
+If you wish to use another storage, you should write your own backend.

 Development
 ===========